BladeRunnerJS/scaling-js-apps/blades/input_blade.md

 to the console using `Log.info( <your-log-message> )`.
 This will let you check that the data binding is working as you expect it.

-*Hint: The Workbench "Visualise Knockout View Model" can also help with this*

-### Check message validity
+### Check Message Validity

 You'll remember that one of the requirements was to only send the message to other users if there was some text.
 So, check that the users has actually entered something.
-The return value from the `buttonClicked` function should then reflect that validity.
+The return value from the `buttonClicked` function should then reflect that validity;
+do this by returning `true` if the message is valid and `false if it's invalid.

 *We'll be testing this shortly.*